Nicholas Longworth (winemaker): Personal life

-Longworth was born in Newark, New Jersey on January 16, 1783.
-He moved to Cincinnati, Ohio in 1804 and married Susanna Howell, three years his junior, daughter of Silas and Hannah (Vaughan) Howell, on Christmas Eve, 1807.
+Longworth was born in Newark, New Jersey, on January 16, 1783.
+He moved to Cincinnati, Ohio, in 1804 and married Susanna Howell, three years his junior, daughter of Silas and Hannah (Vaughan) Howell, on Christmas Eve, 1807.
 She was already a widow as her first husband had died from hazardous frontier life.

 Nicholas pursued the study of law under Jacob Burnet, one of Cincinnati's first millionaires.
 Early in his career he accepted plots of land as payment, which increased in value as Cincinnati grew, and by 1818 he quit being a lawyer to manage his real estate holdings.

 He was an abolitionist and his aid to a runaway slave was claimed to be inspiration for Uncle Tom's Cabin.

 Longworth was very invested in the arts.
-He made contact with every artist in Cincinnati between 1829-1858.
+He made contact with every artist in Cincinnati between 1829 and 1858.
 He offered financial aid, letters of introduction, critique, and commissions.
 He hired Robert S. Duncanson to paint eight large landscape murals in his home, which formally launched Duncanson's career.

 His Greek Revival villa, then on the eastern edge of Cincinnati, is now the Taft Museum of Art in Cincinnati.